Luckystork/everythingaboutevadus/zap_master_doc.md

 ### 8.2 Web-First Purchasing Architecture
 * **Purchase Flow:** Users create accounts and purchase subscriptions entirely on the Zap Website.
 * **Cryptocurrency / Monero (XMR) Gateway:** Native support for private, decentralized crypto payments to ensure absolute buyer anonymity.
-* **App Sync:** The Zap desktop app contains NO payment processing UI.
-Upon login, the app hits the `api.zap.com/v1/auth` endpoint to retrieve the user's active tier and sets the internal state.
+* **App Sync & JWT Token Auto-Repair:** The Zap desktop app contains NO payment processing UI.
+Upon login, the app hits the `api.zap.com/v1/auth` endpoint to retrieve the user's active tier.
+Includes a background validator that silently re-authenticates the user if the local session token desyncs, completely eliminating the "Still asking for subscription" bug.

 ### 8.3 Subscription Tiers (AI & Usage Caps)
 *Note: All Bypass mechanisms (LITE, CORE, PLUS) are completely free.
 Users pay strictly for AI bandwidth and features.*